CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/deployment/README.md

 #### Deploy microservices
 1. Navigate into the [deployment/backend](./backend/) directory (e.g. `cd deployment/backend`).
 1. Copy [`custom-values.example.yaml`](./backend/custom-values.example.yaml) as `custom-values.yaml` and set the corresponding variables.
-    1. For `dev` deployments, these values do not have to be changed if using the PostgreSQL, MongoDB and Redis services on your local machine (e.g. NOT the dockerized versions).
+    1. For `dev` deployments, these values do not have to be changed if using the PostgreSQL and MongoDB services on your local machine (e.g. NOT the dockerized versions).
     1. For `prod` deployments, set the ingress `hostName` to the domain gotten from the previous section on TLS certificates.
 1. Run `helm dependency update` to install the local `base-xxx` Helm charts.
 1. Run `helm template peerprep-backend . --values ./values.yaml --values ./custom-values.yaml > ./base/backend.yaml` to generate the Helm templated K8s manifest.